 PETER SAGAL, HOST:

-BILL KURTIS, BYLINE: Well, if Joe Biden does any of those things, panel, we'll ask you about it on WAIT WAIT ...DON'T TELL ME.
+BILL KURTIS, BYLINE: And if the White House does any of those things, we'll ask you about it on WAIT WAIT ...DON'T TELL ME.

-SAGAL: Thank you, Bill Kurtis.
-Thanks also to Maz Jobrani, Faith Salie and Adam Felber.
+SAGAL: Thank you to Bill Kurtis.
+Thanks also to Ophira Eisenberg, the pride of Canada, Luke Burbank and Roxanne Roberts.
 Thanks to all of you for listening.
-I am Peter Sagal and we will see you next week in Des Moines, Iowa.
+I am Peter Sagal.
+And you know we will see you next week.

 SAGAL: This is NPR.
 Transcript provided by NPR, Copyright NPR.